Colourful Northern India

 Delhi, Jaipur, Agra, Khajuraho and Varanasi...

 Join us as we discover colourful India!
-On this 16-day tour we discover the rich heritage of this extraordinary country as we visit the Golden Triangle – Delhi, Jaipur and Agra.
+On this 15-day tour, we discover the rich heritage of this extraordinary country as we visit the Golden Triangle – Delhi, Jaipur and Agra.
 We visit remarkable monuments, ancient forts and the Taj Mahal, a magnificent and unequalled tribute to love.

-We balance the chaos of iconic cities with the splendour of nature as we visit Keoladeo Ghana, a UNESCO World Heritage Site and rated as one of the finest bird reserves in the world.
+This tour offers the perfect balance between the chaos of iconic cities and the splendour of nature as you visit Keoladeo Ghana, a UNESCO World Heritage Site and rated as one of the finest bird reserves in the world.

 We end our tour in Varanasi, one of the oldest cities on earth, and witness sunset and sunrise over the holy River Ganges.

-Join Live the Journey from 10 to 25 March 2025 and discover Colourful Northern India!
+Join Live the Journey 27 February - 13 March 2027 and discover Colourful Northern India!

 Itinerary